 What steps should a student take to set up an Internship?

-BA 409 and BA 402 students must identify and receive approval for an appropriate internship from the Internship Coordinator.
+Students must identify and receive approval for an appropriate internship from the Internship Coordinator prior to starting any work.
 Students must have a minimum 2.5 GPA in business administration coursework and have completed appropriate classes in their major to register for an internship.
-If you are applying the internship to a certificate program requirement, you must also get the approval of the certificate coordinator.
+If a student is applying the internship to a certificate program requirement, approval of the certificate coordinator must be obtained.

-Register for BA 409 Internship credits (BA/BS Business Administration) or BA 402 Internship credits (BAS in Management) as directed by the Internship Coordinator.
-If you are starting your internship prior to the quarter you plan to enroll in BA 217 / 402 / 409 / 509, please contact the Internship Coordinator and ask to be enrolled in the Moodle site.
-Follow the directions on the Moodle site before you start your internship.
+Register for BA 409 Internship credits (BA/BS Business Administration) or BA 402 Internship credits (BAS in Management students only) as directed by the Internship Coordinator.
+If you are starting your internship prior to the quarter you plan to enroll, please contact the Internship Coordinator and ask to be enrolled in the Moodle site.

 After registering, students will be enrolled in the Moodle site “Business Internships ‘academic year.'”
 For example “Business Internships 2017 – 18.”
 Instructions for finding, starting and completing an internship and all assignments are on the Moodle site.